-With eight billion people consuming the planet’s resources, assets such as clean energy and sustainable agriculture are becoming increasingly important to institutional investors, said John Cook, a senior vice-president portfolio manager and co-lead of the Greenchip team at Mackenzie Investments, during a session at Benefits Canada‘s 2023 DC Plan Summit.
+With eight billion people consuming the planet’s resources, assets such as clean energy and sustainable agriculture are becoming increasingly important to institutional investors, said John Cook, senior vice-president, portfolio manager and co-lead of the Greenchip team at Mackenzie Investments, during a session at Benefits Canada‘s 2023 DC Plan Summit.

 Each year, it takes roughly 13.5 billion tons of oil equivalent energy to power the global economy, he added, noting 80 per cent of this energy is derived from fossil fuels, with the remainder drawn from nuclear, hydro and renewable energy sources such as biomass, solar and wind.

 “We turn about 25 per cent of [all that energy] right now into electricity.
 And the future for us has to be in a more sustainable economy, more turning energy into electricity. . . .
 The problem is we’re using more electricity than we’ve ever used.
 Over the last 10 years, we’ve been growing electricity demand at 2.8 per cent a year.
 So that means in about 25 years, we need to double this system that we’ve built over the last 120 years.”